Earl of Crawford

-Earl of Crawford is one of the most ancient extant titles in Great Britain, having been created in the Peerage of Scotland for Sir David Lindsay in 1398.
+Earl of Crawford is one of the most ancient titles extant in Great Britain, having been created in the Peerage of Scotland in 1398 for Sir David Lindsay.
 It is the premier earldom recorded on the Union Roll.

 Early history

-Sir David Lindsay, who married Elizabeth Stewart, Countess of Crawford, a daughter of Robert II, was the 10th baron of Crawford, Lanarkshire.
-In 1398 he was given the title of Earl of Crawford, along with Crawford Castle, by Robert.
+Sir David Lindsay, who married Elizabeth Stewart, Countess of Crawford, a daughter of Robert II, was the 9th baron of Crawford, Lanarkshire.
+He was given the title of Earl of Crawford by Robert II in 1398, along with Crawford Castle.

 The title descended to the first Earl's descendants without much incident, until the death of David Lindsay, 8th Earl of Crawford, in 1542.
 The eighth Earl had a son, Alexander, commonly called the Wicked Master, who frequently quarrelled with his father and even tried to murder him.
 The Wicked Master was sentenced to death for his crime, and the eighth Earl conveyed his title to a cousin, also called David Lindsay, a descendant of the third Earl of Crawford, and excluded from the succession all of the Wicked Master's descendants.
 However, the ninth earl, although he had his own sons, named the Wicked Master's son David as his heir; thus, in 1558, at the ninth Earl's death, the earldom returned to the main branch of the family.
 The ninth Earl is frequently referred to as an interpolated Earl, as are the 17th-22nd Earls.

 Later history

 At the death of Ludovic Lindsay, 16th Earl of Crawford, the title was passed, despite senior heirs, to a cousin, John, who had already been created Earl of Lindsay.
 The earldoms of Crawford and Lindsay continued to be united until the 22nd earl died unmarried in January 1808.
 The two earldoms then became dormant until the respective heirs could prove their claims to the titles.

 In 1843, James Lindsay, 7th Earl of Balcarres put forward his claim to the Earldom of Crawford; in 1848, the House of Lords allowed it.
 The claim was based on the extensive research of his son Lord Lindsay.
 It was held that the seventh Earl's father, the sixth Earl, was the lawful successor to the earldom of Crawford (though he did not claim it); therefore, the sixth Earl of Balcarres was posthumously declared the 23rd Earl of Crawford, and his son, the seventh Earl of Balcarres, became the 24th Earl of Crawford.
 Thereafter, these two earldoms have remained united (but the Earldom of Lindsay is separate).

-The Earl of Crawford was mentioned in an episode of Keeping Up Appearances, when Hyacinth Bucket insisted that her milk be sourced from the "very attractive herd" on his estate.
+Between 1963 and 2019, the 28th Earl and the 29th Earl acted as Premier Earl of Scotland.